IIb or not IIb: A Catalog of ZTF Kilonova Imposters: Data Processing

 \section{Data Processing}

 In the aggregate, all of the transient types in this study are characterized by a rise followed by a fall.
 Due to the nature of transient observation cadences, a smaller number of objects were observed during their rise compared to the number observed during their fade.
-There are 3 objects observed only during their rise, 36 objects observed only during their fade, and 30 objects observed for both their rise and fade.
+Of the objects that passed the GP quality requirement, there are 3 objects observed only during their rise, 33 objects observed only during their fade, and 30 objects observed for both their rise and fade.
 The distribution of object types in the sample is shown in Figure \ref{fig:type-histogram}.
 A brief description of each of these classes can be found in Appendix \ref{sec:classes}.

 IIb SNe, which make up the plurality of the sample, are core-collapse SNe characterized by a double peak separated by several days \citep{2011A&A...528A.131C}.
 The first peak occurs as a result of shock breakout and demonstrates a rapid rise and fade on the order of a few days.
 As this shock expands and becomes optically thin, $^{56}$Ni produced during the collapse begins to decay, heating the ejecta and giving rise to a second peak.
 The second peak is followed by a much more gradual fall than the first \citep{1994ApJ...429..300W}.